skolakan/Apex-XML-Serializer/README.md

 ### Usage:

-- Serialization and de-serialization happens works on the class properties
+- Serialization and de-serialization works on the class properties.
 - For XML de-serialization to Apex object, important part is to figure out matching class definition for the XML.